Menu

 The Joseph Smith Birthplace Memorial

-Find out about the history of the monument at the Joseph Smith Birthplace in Sharon, Vermont, and events of the past century to remember the Prophet, leading up to the release in 2020 “The Restoration of the Fulness of the Gospel of Jesus Christ: A Bicentennial Proclamation to the World,”
+Learn about Joseph Smith Birthplace monument’s history; about events of the past century held to remember the Prophet; and about the 2020 release of “The Restoration of the Fulness of the Gospel of Jesus Christ: A Bicentennial Proclamation to the World.”

-“I can’t get anywhere near this birthplace without having deep affection and love for the Prophet Joseph Smith Jr.,” President M. Russell Ballard, then acting president of the Quorum of the Twelve Apostles, told the Church News in October 2019.
+“I can’t get anywhere near this birthplace without having deep affection and love for the Prophet Joseph Smith Jr.,” President Ballard told the Church News in October 2019.
 “I feel obligated to do everything I can to declare and to teach that the gospel is once again on the earth.”

 Read about remembering the life and work of Joseph Smith.